 Evaluations are holistic, addressing formational (i.e. moral, spiritual, and denominational), crosscultural, cognitive, and ministerial dimensions.
 Evaluations seek to assist students in growing toward ministry and fulfilling curricular and vocational goals.
-Advancement in the MDiv and MA program is by faculty vote.
+Advancement in the MA program is by faculty vote.
 If the faculty votes not to advance the student, then the student is dismissed from the program at the end of that academic semester.
+Advancement in the MDiv program is determined by successful completion of the first year evaluation conference and successfully completing the 27 credit hours of the foundational coursework.